adjacent-academies/instructors/remediation/readme.md

 ## activity

 Look at the three code samples and write a review as if this were code written by one of your students.
-Each file represents one "exercise" where they're given a description of what the function is meant to doand the function definition, but otherwise the file is empty.
+Each file represents one "exercise" where they're given a description of what the function is meant to do and the function definition, but otherwise the file is empty.

 For example, this is what the student sees when starting the `countValue` exerise: <https://github.com/jfarmer/exercises-javascript-fundamentals/blob/master/exercises/arrays/countValue/countValue.js>